lacinoire/master-thesis/worklog.md

 # Carolin Master Thesis Work Log

+## 28.5.19

+- reviewed rw points and sent them to Moritz
+- generic hell to support sequence programs in extraction

+## 27.5.19

+- shortened rw points for paper
+- screened buildlogs and plannend data collection for extraction examples

 ## 24.5.19

 - Wrote summary about IR research & literature for Annibale and Moritz